How do you get free dental insurance? Apply for Medicaid and hope your state supports comprehensive oral care benefits.

 Pregnant Women

-Medicaid provides free dental insurance for low-income pregnant women most frequently.
-During pregnancy, oral care is critical because the hormonal changes make your gums more vulnerable to bleeding and infection (gingivitis).
+Medicaid most frequently provides free dental insurance for low-income pregnant women.
+During pregnancy, oral care is critical because hormonal changes make gums more vulnerable to bleeding and infection (gingivitis).

 Medicaid can deny coverage to pregnant women, but this happens less frequently as the eligibility criteria are more lenient in two critical areas.

-1. Each state lifts the maximum percentage of qualifying PFL, ranging from 144% in Utah to 380% in Iowa
+- Each state lifts the maximum percentage of qualifying PFL, ranging from 144% in Utah to 380% in Iowa.

-2. Each unborn baby counts as an additional household member, meaning each fetus adds $4,720 to the limit
+- Each unborn baby is an additional household member, meaning each fetus adds $4,720 to the limit.

 Some states expand the types of oral care services available during pregnancy when eligible.
 See the next section below for examples.